 Combined degrees and minor programs are available.

-Suggested course tracks
+Suggested course sequence

 Refer to the University Bulletin for the official requirements - Take note of all Pre- or Co-requisites